 Why Are So Many Indian Arranged Marriages Successful?

-During my two plus decades living in the United States, I have seen many changes occur in my native India.
+During my two-plus decades living in the United States, I have seen many changes occur in my native India.
 The country eradicated the scourge of polio, sent a rocket ship to Mars on a shoestring budget, built modern highways crisscrossing the country, and flexed its economic muscles, raising tens of millions of people out of poverty.

 One phenomenon that hasn’t changed, however, and continues to puzzle and intrigue many people (including me) is the institution of the Indian arranged marriage.
-Even today, a vast majority of Indians and Indian Americans that I know, including family members, friends, acquaintances, and my students, many of them among the highest educated and westernized strata, choose an arranged marriage over a free-choice one.
+Even today, a vast majority of Indians and Indian Americans that I know, including family members, friends, acquaintances, and my students, many of them among the highest educated and Westernized strata, choose an arranged marriage over a free-choice one.

 Then, it is time to make the decision.
-It is not unusual for the process from initial introduction to the final yes/no decision to unfold within a few days.
-A 2013 IPSOS survey found that 74% of young Indians (18-35 years old) prefer an arranged marriage over a free-choice one.
-Other sources report that as many as 90% of all Indian marriages are arranged.
+It is not unusual for the process from the initial introduction to the final yes/no decision to unfold within a few days.
+A 2013 IPSOS survey found that 74 percent of young Indians (18-35 years old) prefer an arranged marriage over a free-choice one.
+Other sources report that as many as 90 percent of all Indian marriages are arranged.

 In this post, I want to explore two rather interesting and reliable statistics related to Indian arranged marriages.
 The first is that Indians have an astonishingly low divorce rate.
 Despite doubling in urban areas since 2007, only about 1 in 100 Indian marriages end in divorce.
 This is one of the lowest divorce rates in the world.
-Even more impressive is the second statistic, about the high levels of satisfaction reported by those in arranged marriages over the longer-term.
+Even more impressive is the second statistic, about the high levels of satisfaction reported by those in arranged marriages over the longer term.

 A recent study of relationship outcomes among Indian-American couples married either through free-choice or arranged marriages for about a decade found absolutely no differences.
-Those in arranged marriages were just as satisfied with their marriage and loved their partner as intensely as those who wed through free-choice.
+Those in arranged marriages were just as satisfied with their marriage and loved their partner as intensely as those who wed through free choice.
 Other studies have found similar results.
 Despite criticisms of self-selection and small sample sizes leveled against some of these studies, this is the best available evidence and it suggests that Indian arranged marriages are at least as successful as free-choice ones.

 How can this be?
 How can two people who barely know each other make such an important decision that will affect their joint futures so quickly?
 And even more surprising, how can a decision made this way lead to positive outcomes for so many couples?